Models of the Week

 Video of the Naval Museum of Madrid

-Posted in Historical Sailing ships, Model Sailing Ships, Museums and tagged Model Ships by modernknight1 with no comments yet.
+Posted in Books, Historical Sailing ships, Model Sailing Ships, Museums and tagged Model Ships by modernknight1 with comments disabled.